 More Hiking Near Ancient Cedars

 Ancient Cedars is north of Whistler Village and sits effectively at one end of the mighty Rainbow-Sproatt Flank Trail(aka the Flank Trail).
 This wonderful trail flanks Whistler Valley for several kilometres.
-On the Flank Trail you can hike or bike from Ancient Cedars all the way to Whistler Olympic Park in the Callaghan Valley.
+On the Flank Trail you can hike or bike from Ancient Cedars all the way to the Callaghan Valley.
 Along this route, you will see few signs of humanity, except far below and across the valley.
 Known for its amazing vantage point to see Whistler Mountain and Blackcomb Mountain, this wild and winding trail was once an access road for logging.
 Often the Flank Trail is a narrow and winding trail, and other parts are wide and flat as a road.
 The Flank Trail passes over the Rainbow Trail, which is another great trail that extends to the Callaghan Valley, emerging at the idyllic Madeley Lake.
 The Callaghan Valley is also home to one side of the Sproatt Alpine Trail, Northair Mine, Alexander Falls, Ring Lake, Callaghan Lake, Cirque Lake.
 Further down the valley you will come to Brandywine Meadows and Brew Lake.
 The Callaghan Valley is the wild and untamed side of Whistler valley, compared with the busy and rule-driven Whistler, Blackcomb and Garibaldi Lake trails.

 The Flank Trail is close to Ancient Cedars